ut-ras/ras_site_old/competitions/robotathon.md

 ### When does Robotathon happen?

-  The kickoff for Robotathon 2016 is scheduled for late September; this is when teams will be assigned and will begin to receive their parts.
+The kickoff for Robotathon 2016 is scheduled for September 27th; this is when teams will be assigned and will begin to receive their parts.
 Starting in early September and lasting up until the competition, we will hold sets of weekly workshops covering topics from mechanical design to advanced algorithms for robotics.
 In addition, once Robotathon gets rolling, weekly checkpoints will due for points that will count towards your final competition score.
 Robotathon itself is held in late November: the Monday of Thanksgiving Week in fact!

 ### Checkpoints?